Grand River (Missouri)

-History of the Grand River region
+History

 Fort D'Orleans was erected by French explorer Étienne de Veniard, Sieur de Bourgmont which is believed to have been at the mouth of the Grand on Missouri River in 1723 (the French named the river "La Grande Riviére").
 The fort was abandoned in 1726 and has been obliterated by floods.

 The area was part of Iowa people tribal territory through the 1820s.
-The Ioway chief Big Neck (aka Great Walker) had his village on the Grand River before 1824 and into 1829.
+The Iowa chief Big Neck (aka Great Walker) had his village on the Grand River before 1824 and into 1829.

+Big Neck War

-The Big Neck War: In July 1829, a large party of Iowa (or Ioway) Native Americans, led by Chief Big Neck, returned to their former hunting grounds in violation of treaty.
-One of the Ioway's dogs killed a pig and they threatened (or insulted, according to some sources) the white women.
+In July 1829, a large party of Iowa people, led by Chief Big Neck, returned to their former hunting grounds in violation of treaty.
+One of the Iowa's dogs killed a pig and they threatened (or insulted, according to some sources) the white women.
 The settlers sent messengers south to Randolph and Macon counties asking for help.
 Captain William Trammell responded with a party of some two dozen men to help.
-By the time of their arrival, the Ioways had left the area and moved upriver into what is now Schuyler County.
-Trammell's force, augmented by several of the men from The Cabins, pursued and engaged the Ioway at a place called Battle Creek, killing several Native Americans including Big Neck's brother, sister-in-law, and their child.
+By the time of their arrival, the Iowa had left the area and moved upriver into what is now Schuyler County.
+Trammell's force, augmented by several of the men from The Cabins, pursued and engaged the Iowa at a place called Battle Creek, killing several Native Americans including Big Neck's brother, sister-in-law, and their child.
 The Trammell party lost three men in the skirmish, including Captain Trammell himself, and one additional casualty died of his wounds shortly afterward.
 Discretion being the better part of valor, the surviving whites returned to the cabins, collected the women and children, and headed south for the Randolph County settlement of Huntsville.
 Later, a group of militia under General John B. Clark pursued and apprehended Big Neck and his braves, capturing them in March 1830.
 Soon, several escaped from jail and fled to the current state of Iowa; however, Big Neck himself and the remainder were put on trial by a grand jury of Randolph County.
 The jury found on March 31, 1830, that: "After examining all the witnesses, and maturely considering the charges for which these Iowa Indians are now in confinement, we find them not guilty, and they are at once discharged."
 The acquittal of Big Neck seemed to have brought the war to a peaceful, if uneasy, conclusion.
 A few months later, white settlers returned to The Cabins, this time in greater numbers, and this time to stay permanently.

 In 1835 the Missouri Legislature declared it a navigable stream to the Iowa line, although steamboat traffic never extended much further than Chillicothe.
 Even then boats had difficulty with the river's changing water levels, and sometimes it was too low for them to travel that far upriver.
 The town of Bedford is named for a steamer that sank there.